python-geeks/Automation-scripts/llm_quiz_generator/README.md

 ```
 This will extract the text from the PDFs, generate multiple-choice questions (MCQs) using the language model, and save the output the folder named `Source`.

+---

+## Rate Limits and Troubleshooting
+Please note that the free tier of Groq API has rate limits, which may cause errors if too many requests are made in a short period of time.
+If you encounter a rate limit error, try reducing the number of PDFs in the 'Source' folder or lower the number of questions being generated.
+This should help avoid hitting the rate limits.
+For more information on the exact rate limits, please refer to the [Groq API documentation](https://console.groq.com/settings/limits).